At 82-years-old, Valentin Acra is the second oldest person in the island village of Binaly in the Philippines.

 Working 365 days a year

-Natural disasters and conflicts never take days off, and neither do we – we’ve responded to 20 disasters in the Philippines alone in the last six years.
+Disasters and conflicts never take days off, and neither do we – we’ve responded to 20 disasters in the Philippines alone in the last six years.

 Your support means that we can continue to provide relief from disasters and spread hope to communities that are vulnerable to disaster, wherever they are.